damikun/trouble-training/Doc/Identity.md

 ```

 ##### Another cookie definitions:
-- `Session cookie` - Created only for browser session (in-memory) and is deleted/lost after close.
+- `Session cookies` - Created only for the browser session (in memory) and deleted/lost after closing.
-- `Third-party cookie` - Normally, a cookie's domain attribute will match the domain that is shown in the web browser's address bar. as `first-party cookie`.
-The `Third-party cookie` does not match current domain and are used as  `Tracking cookie` to track user activity.
+- `Third-party cookies` - Usually the domain attribute of a cookies matches the domain displayed in the address bar of the web browser. as `first-party cookies`.
+The `third-party cookies` does not match the current domain and is used as `tracking cookies` to track user activity.

 #### Sessions

-Session is used to temporarily store the information on the server to be used across multiple pages of the website.
-It is commonly connected with cookie which is used to identify the session stored on server but does not contain data.
+Session is used to temporarily store information on the server for use across multiple pages of the site.
+It is usually associated with a cookie that is used to identify the session stored on the server, but does not contain any data.

 ![Session diagram](./Assets/session_diagram.png "Session diagram")

 #### Tokens

-Tokens are pieces of data  that allow application systems to perform the authorization and authentication process.
-Usualy they are encoded as base64 strings.
+Tokens are data elements that allow application systems to perform the authorization and authentication process.
+They are usually encoded as base64 strings.

-There are multiple types of tokens:
+There are several types of tokens:
-- `access token` - Wraps user claims and sign it by secreat. it use JWT Tokens.
+- `access token` - Includes user claims and signs them with a secret.
+It uses JWT tokens.
-- `refresh token` - Are used to *"Refresh"* and obtain new `access token` after its lifetime expire
+- `refresh token` - Used to *"refresh "* and get a new 'access token' after its lifetime expires.
-- `id token` - json encoded data about user profile info
+- `id token` - JSON encoded data about user profile information
 - etc, etc...
+-
 ##### JWT Tokens

-JSON Web Token is an open standard that defines way how to securely transmit information between parties as a JSON object.
+JSON Web Token is an open standard that defines how information can be securely transferred between parties as a JSON object.

-They are used for `Authorization` and `Information Exchange` because they provide security sign proof that information wrapped inside are valid and was written by trusted source.
+They are used for `authorization` and `information exchange` as they provide a security proof that the information wrapped in them is valid and written by a trusted source.

-You can easily write any data inside token, sign that data and than use it by clients to access the server resources.
-Server can validate if token was signed and is still valid.
+You can easily write arbitrary data to tokens, sign that data, and then have clients use it to access server resources.
+The server can verify that the token was signed and is still valid.

 **Basic JWT token flow example:**